 Professor Brian Cox OBE, FRS

-Professor Brian Cox OBE began his career not as a physicist but as a rock star, when his band Dare signed a deal with A&M records in 1986.
-Dare recorded two albums and toured with Jimmy Page, Gary Moore and Europe before breaking up in 1992.
-Brian then joined D’Ream, whose song ‘Things Can Only Get Better’ was famously used by Tony Blair as the Labour Party election song in 1997.
-During the D’Ream years, Brian obtained a first class honours degree in physics from the University of Manchester and a PhD in High Energy Particle Physics at the DESY laboratory in Hamburg.
-In 2009, Brian became Professor of Particle Physic.
-In 2015, he became The Royal Society’s Professor for Public Engagement in Science and in 2016 became a Fellow of the Royal Society.
+Brian began his career in the music industry as keyboard player with rock band Dare and later with chart-toppers D:Ream.
+In 1995 Brian obtained a first class honours degree in physics from the University of Manchester and in 1998 a PhD in High Energy Particle Physics at the DESY laboratory in Hamburg.
+Brian is now Professor of Particle Physics at the University of Manchester, The Royal Society Professor for Public Engagement in Science and a Fellow of the Royal Society.